tamtakoe/validators-constructor/README.md

 - **value** (`Any`) - Validated value

 - **arg** (`Any`) - Value for comparison.
-Can not be an object or undefined.
+Have to exist and can not be an object or true.
                     User can set it as `options.arg`.
                     If you use 'arg' in your validator you must be sure that user will specify this value

 - **options** (`Object`) - Options
   * arg (`Any`) - Will be set if 'arg' is specified